-The Spring Index for the UK has high year-to-year variability, but since 1999 biological events in the spring have occurred around 6 days in advance of the average dates in the period 1891 to 1947 (Figure B4i).
-The figures published since 2015 are slightly different to those published previously as a result of data correction in the underpinning database.
+The Spring Index for the UK has high year-to-year variability, but since 1998 biological events in the spring have occurred around 8 days in advance of the average dates in the period 1891 to 1947 (Figure B4i).

 The advancement of spring events is strongly linked to warmer temperatures in March and April.
-The mean observation dates in 2011 were the second earliest for which there are records.
+The mean observation dates in 2011 were the earliest for which there are records.
 The warmest April in the Central England Temperature series (1659 onwards) occurred in 2011 and was almost certainly influential.